cs4372/ios-study-guide/basics/Keyboard/Keyboard.md

     @IBOutlet weak var textField: UITextField!
     override func viewDidLoad() {
         super.viewDidLoad()
-        // Do any additional setup after loading the view.
+        /**
+        so View Controller has the power that it needs over the text field to resign the first responder and shuts down keyboard */
-        // so that keyboard opens up if user touches text field textField.delegate = self
+        textField.delegate = self
     }